AbirOumghar/ChemNLP-MaterialsAnalysis/README.md

 <p>The technical workflow of our project encompasses:</p>
 <ul>
   <li>Utilization of advanced NLP techniques for text analysis within the domain of materials chemistry.</li>
-  <li>Implementation of machine learning algorithms for data classification and named entity recognition.</li>
+  <li>Implementation of Machine Learning algorithms for data classification and named entity recognition.</li>
   <li>Application of dimensionality reduction techniques such as PCA, t-SNE, and UMAP for insightful data visualization.</li>
   <li>Usage of serialized pickle files for effective data management and reproducibility of results.</li>
 </ul>